 Slow down the shaking so small balls of butter can clump together.

 - When the water runs clear, the butter should be free of buttermilk.
-Leaving buttermilk in the butter will cause the butter to spoil quickly.
+Leaving buttermilk in the butter will cause the butter to spoil quickly, so you want to make sure that your butter is all pure butter.

 Wrap butter in wax paper and store in the refrigerator or freezer.